techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 "A pet has an owner, a registration date, and a vaccination-due date.
 A cat is a pet that has a flag indicating whether it has been neutered, and a textual description of its markings."
 Given that the Pet class has already been defined, which of the following fields would be appropriate for inclusion in the Cat class as members?
 (Choose two.)

-a.
-Pet thePet;
+A. Pet thePet;

-b.
-Date registered;
+B. Date registered;

-c.
-Date vaccinationDue;
+C. Date vaccinationDue;

-d.
-Cat theCat;
+D. Cat theCat;
 e.
 boolean neutered;
 f.
 String markings;
-Answer: EF
+ANSWER: EF
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: